 Refresh Annapolis Valley

 “Just like becoming an expert in wine - you learn by drinking it, the best you can afford - you learn great food by finding the best there is, whether simply or luxurious.
 Then you savor it, analyze it, discuss it with your companions, and you compare it with other experiences” - Julia Child, Mastering the Art of French Cooking

 Emily is a small business enthusiast with a passion for homegrown talent.
 Emily was born and raised in Wolfville, studied her Bachelor of Commerce degree at Saint Mary’s University and obtained her Masters in International Business from Jönköping, Sweden.
 Emily has lived and studied in cities across Canada and abroad in Germany and Sweden.
-Emily is an Economic Development Officer with the Valley Regional Enterprise Network, a municipal corporation that works as a catalyst for regional economic development in the Annapolis Valley.

 Frances is a small business innovator.
 She geeks out over business strategy, business models and building entrepreneurial ecosystems.
 She believe that’s the kind of thinking we need to save the world.
 Frances helps create places where entrepreneurship can thrive within our business and within our community.
-Business innovation is essential for us to solve our biggest issues and to succeed in the world today.
-Business theory was developed for large business and small business is not a little big business.

 Gary is a business development consultant/coach that for over 30 years has worked with farms, business and organization clients to find and develop new value added ideas, profit and success from what they do.
 This includes product development, commercialization, business planning, market development (domestic and export), product launch, training programs and managing business growth around new products and services.

 Genevieve is an arts administrator, specializing in organizing cultural events and festivals.
 Currently, Genevieve is working for the Atlantic Public Arts Funders, organizing an Indigenous Arts Symposium for Atlantic Canada.
 She is part-owner and Operations Manager of The Grapevine, the Annapolis Valley’s bi-weekly arts and culture publication.
 Her volunteer work includes serving on the board of Uncommon Common Art, the Kentville Art Gallery Society, and the Youth Engagement Working Group for the Municipality of the County of Kings.
+While completing her Masters in Art-Based Community Development, Genevieve was the project manager for the Kings County Cultural Map.
+She spends every free minute raising the coolest toddler in town.

+Refresh Annapolis Valley